 In any case, plan ahead.
 Give the other party enough time to prepare and write the letter.
 Springing your request on them just a couple of days before you need to submit the letter to your potential new employer may result in a sharp refusal.

-If you are in the position at work where you know that you will want to leave the company within the next six months to a year, then approach your boss with your request with as much notice as you feel is workable.
+If you know that you will want to leave the company within the next six months to a year, then you should approach your boss with your request with a reasonable amount of notice.
 By giving your boss some padding time, they will have the time available to be able to sit and reflect on your performance so that they can draw up an honest review for your letter.

 Asking for a personal reference with plenty of notice also allows your boss to look at sorting out a suitable replacement for you without having to rush the recruitment process.

 Your boss may ask you why you want to leave, so the last thing you want to do here is to moan about your job or highlight any negative issues you have with the company.
 Try not to go down the path where your talk turns into a complaining session.
 Instead, keep the conversation focused on how much you have grown while you have been in your role.

 To help your boss pen a positive personal reference letter that is going to help you in securing your next job, take the opportunity to remind them of all your good work and achievements.
 Make some notes about specific projects or outcomes that were particularly successful that you had a major hand in.

 How Do You Write a Personal Reference for Yourself?

 Let’s be real — many employers are extremely busy and would thus rather have you write your personal character reference and hand it over for their approval.
 If that’s what someone has requested for you, here’s how to write a personal reference for yourself:

 - Explain the connection between you and the referee in the introduction paragraph.